thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 Now, back to the TOCTOU issue.
 Why is an Enactor allowed to make only one plan staleness check for N plan mutations?
 I suspect it’s because querying the DNS Planner for staleness is magnitudes more expensive than making a plan mutation.
 It would be non-performant, and *seemingly* unnecessary*,* to make N checks for N fast plan mutations.[^1]

-Without this TOCTOU bug, there’s no ‘stale DNS plan’ degradation and thus no opportunity to mistakenly delete an old plan.[^2]
+Without this TOCTOU bug, there’s no ‘stale DNS plan’ degradation and thus no opportunity to mistakenly delete an active plan.[^2]

 We’re at two faults so far, but there’s more.
 Using the [Swiss cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model) of accident causation we can pass through a couple more Emmental holes.